Raffaello/threedangles/README.md

 - Left-hand rules
 - Quaternions

-The algorithms are all implemented from scratch without using any modern library or Engine.

-Their implementation will be based on :
+The implementation will be based on :

 - [x] compiler based (can be using whatever instruction the compiler decide)
 - [ ] SIMD instructions (Intel)